-Compare the following two sentences that provide instructions to a set of employees (this Example is given in [Roy 2000]):
+Take a look at the following two sentences that provide instructions to a set of employees (this Example is given in reference [2]):

 - 1. It is of considerable importance to ensure that under no circumstances should anyone fail to deactivate the overhead luminescent function at its local activation point on their departure to their place of residence, most notably immediately preceding the two day period at the termination of the standard working week. - 2.
 Always turn the lights out when you go home, especially on a Friday.